 - The hiring unit is able to make space available for the Fellow’s use.

 - The mentor and the Fellow have agreed upon a proposed training program that will enhance the Fellow’s scholarship and ability as a researcher.

 - The hiring unit has a conflict resolution process available to the Fellow to raise concerns or problems connected with the fellowship.
-(Attachment ‘A’ provides a generic sample of such a process.
-Appointing units should devise guidelines appropriate to their own culture and organizational context).
+Unit policies are described at: Dispute Resolution for Postdoctoral Research Fellows

-- Terms and Benefits of Research Fellow appointments:
+D. Terms and Benefits of Research Fellow Appointments

 All Research Fellows will:

 - Be required to enroll themselves and their dependents, as necessary, in the University group health and dental plans using the same rate structure that applies to University staff.
 The University may waive the requirement to enroll if the Fellow is covered by equivalent insurance, or for religious reasons.
 If the Fellow fails to enroll within thirty days after appointment, the Fellow will be enrolled as a one-person subscriber.